miaomiaoqiu/merge-mayhem-demo/README.md

-Team Chat App - base
-Avril: add introduction line
+Bruce: modifies introduction line for the third time
-Trevor: rewrite the introduction line (conflicting change)